 With its great shared hosting plans, GreenGeeks doesn’t force you to choose between hosting quality and environmental benefit.
 In fact, all plans come with unmetered traffic count and storage space to boot.
 Free website migration, domain registration, and auto installation are other features worth mentioning.

-For $3.29/month, Hostwinds offers unlimited bandwidth, disk space, databases, emails, and subdomains.
-There’s a range of additional goodies on offer, including a free domain name, web app auto installer, regular backups, and website builder.
+For $5.24 a month, Hostwinds offers unlimited bandwidth, disk space, databases, emails, and subdomains.
+There’s a range of additional goodies on offer, including a free domain name, web app auto installer, regular backups, and Weebly's website builder.

-Because the base plan is so powerful, the only advantage of upgrading your shared hosting plan is to be able to host more websites.
-There’s no option for managed hosting.
-However, VPS and dedicated hosting services are available for those who want more resources.
+Because the base plan is so powerful, the only advantage of upgrading your shared hosting plan is to be able to host more websites, though there are managed hosting options alongside VPS and dedicated hosting services, available for those who want more resources.
 You can also choose between Linux and Windows hosting.

-Hostwinds’ website does a poor job of showcasing its great hosting services, with broken links and confusing pricing.
+Hostwinds’ support website does a poor job of helping customers, with broken links, and the pricing structure overall is questionable.
 However, its hosting solutions do a fine job of serving existing customers.

 Wix isn’t just a hosting service, it’s a website builder.
 Whereas the services mentioned so far merely provide resources for storing your website on their servers, Wix goes the extra mile with a comprehensive website-designing application and content delivery system for novice users.

-Because of this, Wix’s base plan costs a lot more than your typical shared hosting, at $14/month.
+Because of this, Wix’s base plan costs a lot more than your typical shared hosting, at $14 a month.
 For that price, the service gives you access to 3GB of storage space, 30 minutes of video storage per clip, a free domain and SSL certificate, 500 free design templates, and an image editor with 50+ Instagram-style filters.

 Apart from the expensive pricing structure, there is not a lot to complain about with Wix.
 However, the website builder can prove to be a little complicated for beginners.